ncatlab/nlab-content/pages/1/3/6/7/17631/content.md

 * Pick any edge of the tree.

-* Create a new internal node by splitting the edge in two and budding a new leaf off to the left or the right, equipped with a fresh label.
+* Create a new internal node by splitting the edge in two and budding off a freshly-labelled leaf, either to the left or to the right of the new internal node.

-Starting from the trivial binary tree (containing no internal nodes and a single leaf labelled "0"), the algorithm will generate a binary tree with $n$ internal nodes, together with a labelling of its leaves by distinct labels in $0 \dots n$.
+Starting from the trivial binary tree (containing no internal nodes and a single leaf labelled "0"), this algorithm will generate a binary tree with $n$ internal nodes, together with a labelling of its leaves by distinct labels in $0 \dots n$.
 Moreover, it does so exhaustively and without repetition, that is, every binary tree equipped with a permutation of its leaves will be generated exactly once.
+(An easy way to see this is by thinking of applying the algorithm "in reverse" to an arbitrary leaf-labelled binary tree, repeatedly pruning off the leaf with the largest label while recording whether it is a left leaf or a right leaf, until only the root edge remains.)

 Since at the $k$th iteration of the algorithm there are exactly $(2k-1)\cdot 2$ possible choices of an edge and a direction, after $n$ iterations we obtain the identity:

-$$(n+1)!
-C_n = (2n-1)!! \cdot 2^n$$
+$$C_n\cdot (n+1)! = (2n-1)!! \cdot 2^n$$

 (where $(2n-1)!! = (2n-1)(2n-3)\cdots 1$ is the double-factorial), which implies that